 - Ben Lucas in Before I Go To Sleep (2014) Actual name revealed to be Mike

 - Harry Hart/Galahad in Kingsman: The Secret Service (2015)

 - And in the sequel Kingsman: The Golden Circle (2017)

 - Awesome, Dear Boy: He played Harry Hart in Kingsman: The Secret Service because it gave him the chance to play a suave, James Bond-type action hero in an absolutely balls-to-the-wall comedy that hangs a lampshade on practically every spy-movie trope.

 - Betty and Veronica: Is almost always the Betty.

 - Lantern Jaw of Justice: Especially pronounced in The King's Speech.

-- He also plays a manipulative, abusive psychopath villain in the film Before I Go To Sleep.
+- Playing Against Type: He plays a manipulative, abusive psychopath villain in Before I Go To Sleep.

 - Playing with Character Type: Before Kingsman, Firth's best known work was playing upperclass and polite gentleman characters in Bridget Jones-esque rom-com films, with the main exception being an Roman soldier role in the lesser-known epic film The Last Legion.
 As Harry Hart in Kingsman, he retains a slightly more vulgar version of his upperclass politeness, but kicks a lot more ass while doing so.

 - Typecasting: Not so much since he started winning Oscars, but even a quick glance at his filmography before that (and even several after) reveals a significant number of roles that have shared more than a few things in common with a certain pompous but ultimately good-hearted upper-class gentleman from Derbyshire.